 You’ll find two main types: high-back and backless.
 High-back boosters provide head and neck support, which is essential if your car has low seat backs or no headrests.
 Backless boosters are more portable and a good option for older kids who still need a lift.

-Install Your Booster Seat Correctly
+How to Install Your Booster Seat Correctly

 Proper installation is straightforward but requires careful attention to detail.
 Always start by reading the manuals for both the booster seat and your vehicle.
 As the Missouri Department of Transportation advises, “Always make sure children are in the correct safety seat or booster seat for their age, weight, and height.”